 In 1975, the Grace Heffernan Arnold Guild was formed to honor her memory.
 Beginning in 1975 as a small dinner party, the Guild's efforts slowly evolved into what is today the Hutch Holiday Gala.

-The Arnold Guild has raised gross proceeds of more than $99 million over the past 39 years, providing vital support for Fred Hutch's mission to eliminate cancer and related diseases.
+The Arnold Guild has helped raise more than $100 million over the past 40 years, providing vital support for Fred Hutch's mission to eliminate cancer and related diseases.

 For more information about the Arnold Guild or Fred Hutch please contact: